Dupixent (dupilumab) is a prescription brand-name medication. The Food and Drug Administration (FDA) has approved it to treat:

 For moderate asthma in adults and children 12 years and older, the typical loading dose of Dupixent is 400 mg (two 200-mg injections).
 After this, the maintenance dosage for moderate asthma is typically 200 mg every other week.

-Dosage for children 6 to 11 years old
+Dosage for children 6 years to 11 years

-If you’re not sure if you should take a missed injection of Dupixent, talk with your doctor or pharmacist.
-They’ll be able to help determine how to continue your dosing.
+What to do when you miss a dose of Dupixent depends on how often you receive the drug and whether you give yourself injections.
+This section outlines what to do if you miss a dose of Dupixent.
+But if you’re not sure you should take a missed injection of Dupixent, talk with your doctor or pharmacist.
+They’ll be able to recommend how to continue your dosing.

 To help make sure that you don’t miss a dose, try using a medication reminder.
 This can include setting an alarm or timer on your phone or downloading a reminder app.